-The Flying Circus Group will visit R. Twinings and Co Ltd, 216 Strand, London WC2R 1AP for a conducted tour of their Tea Museum.
+The Flying Circus Group will visit The Royal Courts of Justice for a Self Guided Tour led by Chris Ennis.
+Meet 10am Platform 1 Surbiton Station.
 All welcome, nothing to join, no need to book, just turn up.
-Details from Olga, Harry, Robin or John 8399 5476.
+More info from Chris, Harry, or John 8399 5476.

 Faith and Fun: 20-40something Social Group: We are touring Surbiton Pubs! @7pm: Duke Of York (2 for £14 burger deal). @8pm: The Victoria. @9pm: The Black Lion. @10pm: The Antelope for a pint of 'Surbiton' RSVP Eleanor.